tacitdynamics/tacitdynamics.github.io/foldersync/faq.md

 ## Google Play
 ### Do I need to buy Premium/Pro version again on a new device?
 No, the premium upgrade or pro purchase is tied to your Google account.
 Just use the same account on Google Play on the new device, and your previous purchase will be recognized.
-Buying Premium -in-app purchase in FolderSync doesn't give access to FolderSync Pro but unlocks it to be identical.
+Buying Premium in-app purchase in FolderSync doesn't give access to FolderSync Pro but unlocks the free version to be identical to the pro version in every way.

 ### How do I get a refund?
 We can offer refund up to 72 hours after purchase or if your premium upgrade is not recognized and you want to cancel it or buy the pro version instead.
 We can also offer refund if you want to transfer license to new Google account, but some old purchases may for various reasons not be refundable in the Google Play console so we cannot guarantee this.